FederatedAI/FATE/doc/tutorial/pipeline/nn_tutorial/README.md

 This tutorial introduces you to our brand new framework.
 With links below, you can learn how to use our Homo & Hetero(Horizontal and Vertical) NN step by step.
 Please notice that this tutorial is based on the standalone version, if you are using the cluster version, you may have to deploy the codes/data on every party respectively.

+In FATE-1.11, we support federated large language model training with parameter efficient methods(Adapters).

 ## Quick Start

 To get yourself be familiar with FATE-NN and pipeline, we recommend completing these two quick start tutorials.
 If you are using tabular data and do not require any customizations, these tutorials should be sufficient for your needs